Smertig/banana/docs/api/tg/methods/upload_sticker_file.rst

    User identifier of sticker file owner

-   .. cpp:member:: input_file_t png_sticker
+   .. cpp:member:: input_file_t sticker

-   PNG image with the sticker, must be up to 512 kilobytes in size, dimensions must not exceed 512px, and either width or height must be exactly 512px.
-More info on Sending Files »
+   A file with the sticker in .WEBP, .PNG, .TGS, or .WEBM format.
+See https://core.telegram.org/stickers for technical requirements.
+More information on Sending Files »

+   .. cpp:member:: string_t sticker_format

+   Format of the sticker, must be one of “static”, “animated”, “video”